-Take a look at the following statistics related to the make-up of the human services majors at Capella University.
+Take a look at the following statistics related to the make-up of the human services majors at George Washington University.

-The following table and chart show the race/ethnicity for students who recently graduated from Capella University with a master's in human services.
+The following table and chart show the race/ethnicity for students who recently graduated from George Washington University with a bachelor's in human services.

 |Race/Ethnicity||Number of Students|

 |Black or African American||0|